dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 `(2)` Linear interpolation is approximately correct for small differences.

 SLERP means Spherical Linear intERPolation.
-This can be implemented to interpolate directly between two instances of the representation (direct SLERP) or by computing fractions of the representation when it is a difference between two orientations (indicated by SLERP in the table).
-For some representations a conversion to an exponential representation like the rotation vector is required to compute SLERP as a fraction of the exponential representation.
+This can either be implemented directly for two instances of the representation or sometimes involves a conversion to a rotation vector that represents the difference of the two orientations.

 ---------------
 Rotation Matrix